-There is no one who is running for the presidency of the United States on the Republican side of the aisle that is going to be helpful to the LGBTQIA community.
-In fact, the vast majority of them, if they get their way, are flat dangerous to our community.
-We will find most, if not all, of the progress we have made over that last 30 years washed away in an overwhelming wave of fundamental conservatism such as we have never seen.
+There is no one who is running for the presidency of the United States on the Republican side of the aisle who is going to be helpful to the LGBTQIA community.
+In fact, the vast majority of them, if they get their way, are flat-out dangerous to our community.
+We will find most, if not all, of the progress we have made over the last 30 years washed away in an overwhelming wave of fundamental conservatism such as we have never seen.

-Nor will they ever admit homophobia is a sure moneymaker.
+Nor will they ever admit that homophobia is a sure moneymaker.
 As long as they preach their fear of the LGBTQIA community, the donations roll in.
-The politicians use us as a wedge issue while the Christian churches have conferences designed to put God and us in a box.
-I will say again, both groups use each other with one common goal, our destruction.
+The politicians use us as a wedge issue while the Christian churches have conferences designed to put God and us into a box.
+I will say again: Both groups use each other with one common goal — our destruction.

 In February, Exodus International held one of their “Love Won Out” conferences in Atlanta, Ga.
 Under the guise of love, they told anyone who would listen how they can help a person who is unhappy and struggling with their homosexuality.

-First, if it wasn’t for people like them and their equine fecal matter, most LGBTQIA folks would not be “struggling” and unhappy.
+First, if it weren’t for people like them and their equine fecal matter, most LGBTQIA folks would not be “struggling” and unhappy.
 This group knows people’s sexual orientation cannot be changed.
-The great tool they use is something called “reparative therapy.”
+The great tool they use is something they call “reparative therapy.”

 These 3 points are countered by:

 3. “Reparative therapy” is dangerous.
-In 1998, the American Psychiatric Association stated it was opposed to reparative therapy, stating, “Psychiatric literature strongly demonstrates that treatment attempts to change sexual orientation are ineffective.
+In 1998, the American Psychiatric Association declared its opposition to reparative therapy, stating that “Psychiatric literature strongly demonstrates that treatment attempts to change sexual orientation are ineffective.
 However, the potential risks are great, including depression, anxiety and self-destructive behavior.”

 4. According to the American Medical Association, “most of the emotional disturbance experienced by gay men and lesbians around their sexual identity is not based on physiological causes but rather is due more to a sense of alienation in an un-accepting environment.
 For this reason, aversion therapy is no longer recommended for gay men and lesbians.”

-I would like to note for the record that “struggling with sexual orientation” is a key card in the “house of cards therapy.”
-To this I will offer this.
-I am 56-year-old gay man who has been with my partner for 30 years.
-I also am the pastor of an inner-city Christian Church, own a home, pay my taxes, contribute to the national economy, vote in every election, and live a full, loving, and exciting life.
+I would like to note for the record that “struggling with sexual orientation” is a key card in the “house of cards” therapy.
+To this I will offer this: I am a 56-year-old gay man who has been with my partner for 30 years.
+I also am the pastor of an inner-city Christian church, own a home, pay my taxes, contribute to the national economy, vote in every election, and live a full, loving, and exciting life.
 What struggles I have had are from fighting to have the same rights and privileges of those so-called heterosexuals who think my love is a sin.